ekote/Build-Your-First-End-to-End-Lakehouse-Solution/start/start.md

 ![One Node](./../media/extra/onenode3.jpg)

-> [!NOTE]
->  This task is crucial for optimizing resource usage and ensuring that the workshops run smoothly for all participants.
-By reducing the maximum number of nodes to 2, you help manage the load on the system and improve the experience for everyone involved.
-Ensure that the changes are correctly applied and monitor the system for any impacts on performance or resource allocation.

 ## 16. Download the exercise files
 Clone the [workshop GitHub repository](https://github.com/ekote/Build-Your-First-End-to-End-Lakehouse-Solution/tree/fabcon) or Download Zip of the repository to your local machine.